ga4gh/gks-common/schema/core-im/def/Agent.rst

    *  - name
       - string
       - 0..1
-      - The descriptive name of the agent.
+      - The given name of the Agent.
    *  - subtype
       - string
       - 0..1
-      - A more specific type of agent the agent represents.
+      - A specific type of agent the Agent object represents.
+Must be one of {person, organization, software}